-Among this product is Firestone WeatherGrip that we will be getting into in this Firestone WeatherGrip reviews, the Bridgestone Turanza QuietTrack, the Blizzak WS90 that we have reviewed, the Destination A/T2 and Destination X/T.
+Among these products is Firestone WeatherGrip that we will be getting into in this Firestone WeatherGrip review, the Bridgestone Turanza QuietTrack, the Blizzak WS90 that we have reviewed, the Destination A/T2, and Destination X/T.

 These five products have been created with some new designs and even some new technologies exclusive to this manufacturer that shows lots of improvement in these tires when comparing them to their predecessor and counterparts.